Hutchinson takes over governors group as virus resurges - News Break

 Hutchinson said governors also need more flexibility from the Biden administration on how they can use funding from the latest round of coronavirus relief funds, and clarity on how they can be used.

-The NGA will also likely play a major role in promoting the bipartisan pared-down infrastructure deal.
-But Hutchinson said there's not agreement among the association's members for a second, more expansive package backed by Democrats.
+The NGA will also likely play a major role in promoting the .
+But Hutchinson said there’s not agreement among the association’s members for a second, more expansive package backed by Democrats.

 Associated Press Writer Marina Villeneuve in Albany, New York contributed to this report